Stanisław Maczek: Interwar years

+World War II

 September 1939

 On the outbreak of war in September 1939, the 10th Motorized Cavalry Brigade was attached to the Kraków Army defending Lesser Poland and Silesia.
 Equipped with only light tanks and tankettes and with only one artillery battery of just eight heavy cannons, the brigade went into battle on the first day of war.
 After the Battle of Jordanów, Maczek's unit faced the entire German XVIII Corps of Gen. Eugen Beyer and successfully shielded the southern flank of the Polish forces, along the Beskids.
 Supported by only a few battalions of Border Guards and National Defence troops, Maczek's motorized brigade faced two Panzer divisions (4th Light Division under von Hubicki and 2nd Panzer Division under Veiel), as well as the 3rd Mountain Division under Eduard Dietl.

 For five days Maczek's brigade fought bravely and efficiently, slowing the pace of the German Blitzkrieg to a bloody crawl: despite numerical and technical superiority, the Germans were unable to make more than 10 kilometres headway per day.
 Maczek's men took maximum advantage of the mountainous terrain, halting many German attacks and occasionally counter-attacking.
 However, after the front of the Kraków Army was broken to the north of the brigade's position, Maczek's formation was pulled out of the front line.

 The brigade then fought as a screening unit, defending the bridges and fords in Lesser Poland, until it arrived at Lwów and joined the city's defences.
 It formed a mobile reserve during the battle for Lwów, allowing other Polish units to withdraw towards the Romanian Bridgehead.
 However, the plan was made obsolete by the invasion of Poland by the Soviet Union on 17 September.
 After two days, Marshal of Poland Edward Rydz-Śmigły ordered the brigade to cross the Hungarian border.
 Maczek's brigade was interned in Hungary.
 Although the unit had lost about half of its men, it had not been defeated in open combat, and therefore gained respect even from the enemy.
 It is considered to be the only Polish unit not to have lost a single battle in 1939.
 Maczek was not only esteemed by his superiors but also loved by his soldiers, who referred to him as Baca, a traditional Polish highlanders' name for a shepherd.